OpenScienceDataRepo/Brain_AWG/Mitochondria/GSE99012/Procedure.md

 All DEGs were plotted for those contrasts, and only mitochondrially relecant genes were labelled for interpretation.

+Note: We consolidated all five contrasts into a single heatmap of mitochondrial genes.
+Attempting separate heatmaps for each contrast often produced too few genes for meaningful clustering.
+The combined heatmap provides a clear overview of expression patterns across all conditions, highlighting genes consistently up- or down-regulated while ensuring robust and interpretable clustering.

 ```
 # Setup Working Directory
 setwd("~/Desktop/ADBR Mito/GSE99012")  # change if needed